Payments & Transfers

 }

-The Accounts API handles all types of beneficiaries:
+The Accounts API handles all types of recipients:

 Same currency, same country - fast settlement: